 - Room prices up to $750,000 no longer require Government approval

 - The maximum amount you will be asked to pay is capped.
-From 1 July 2025, the maximum advertised room price cap increased to $758,627 and will be indexed annually.
+From 1 July 2025, the maximum advertised room price cap increased to $758,627 and is indexed annually.

-- From 1 November 2025, providers may retain up to 2% of the RAD each year (for a maximum of 5 years).
+- Since 1 November 2025, providers may retain up to 2% of the RAD each year (for a maximum of 5 years).

-- From 1 November 2025, DAPs are indexed twice yearly in line with CPI
+- DAPs are indexed twice yearly in line with CPI

-These updates will ensure continued quality improvements and growth in aged care homes to meet future demands.
+These updates support continued quality improvements and growth in aged care homes to meet future demand.

 4. Strengthened Aged Care Quality Standards